 Pickup is a description of the pace of your hotel’s bookings.
 In other words, this hotel KPI measures how quickly rooms are “picked up” on the market.
 As we’ve already mentioned, many KPI in the hospitality industry are deeply interrelated.
 In this case, a pickup report should include the hotel’s occupancy rate, and its average daily rate, or ADR.
-An examination of your accommodation’s pickup can help you plan rate changes, discounts, and promotions, as you can use it to monitor results and adjust accordingly.
+An examination of your accommodation’s pickup can help you plan rate changes, discounts, and promotions, or dynamic pricing as you can use it to monitor results and adjust accordingly.

 While this list is far from exhaustive, it should serve to show that hotel KPIs are fare more than absurd acronyms and industry jargon (though they can be that).
 Rather, when employed carefully, they are crucial tools that can help you carefully monitor your hotel’s performance.
 Keeping these relatively simple indicators in mind can, when done correctly, make a world of difference.